ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

-R<!---->C<!---->L implements this generalized subtype check, and when the result is inconclusive, it inserts a runtime check to verify that the value fits the expected type.
+R<!---->C<!---->L implements this generalized subtype check, and when the result is inconclusive, it inserts a runtime check that verifies that the value fits the expected type.

 ## Variance